shivam1620/shivam1620/README.md

 - 👋 Hi, I’m @shivam1620
-- 👀 I’m interested in using machine learning and data science for solving global problems
+- 👀 I’m interested in using machine learning and data science
 - 🌱 I’m currently learning how create generative audio
 - 💞️ I’m looking to collaborate on ML projects
 - 📫 Reach out to me on LinkedIn